-The CGOA is considered a mixing zone of small and large sablefish and is the location of the second highest number of tag releases in federal waters (Fig. 8, Table 2).
-In the CGOA, it is more likely for all size groups to move east than west; however, the probability of fish moving west is higher from this area than others.
-This coincides with the original movement conceptual model describing a counterclockwise movement by sablefish around the GOA (Fig. 7).
-The probability of fish moving west or east from the CGOA is 29% and 39% for small sablefish, respectively, and 22% and 47% for large sablefish, respectively.
-Fish recovered in the CGOA may have originated in the EGOA and were still traveling westward, or they may have already been west and were returning east when captured.
-Fish tagged (all sizes combined) in the CGOA were most likely to be recovered in the CGOA (44%) and EGOA (26%; Fig. 11, 12, Table 3).
+The CGOA is considered a mixing zone of small and large sablefish, as well as being the location of the second highest number of tag releases in federal waters (Fig. 5, Table 2).
+In the CGOA, it is more likely for all size groups to move east than west; however, the probability of fish moving west is higher from this area than others (Hanselman et al. in review).
+This coincides with the original movement model describing a counterclockwise movement by sablefish around the GOA (Fig. 4; Maloney 2002).
+The probability of fish moving west or east from the CGOA is 29% and 39% for small sablefish, respectively, and 22% and 47% for large sablefish, respectively (Hansleman et al. in review).
+Fish recovered in the CGOA may have originated in the EGOA and were still traveling westward or they may have already been out west and were returning east when captured.
+Fish tagged (all sizes combined) in the CGOA were most likely to be recovered in the CGOA (44%) and EGOA (26%; Figs. 8, 9; Table 3).